Geri-Borbas/Unity.Library.eppz_easing/README.md

 #### Usage

-Once you have a linear completion, or any kind of percentage somewhere in your code, you can just ease it as you like, then go along with the rest of the application.
+Once you have a normalized completion (a value between 0 and 1), or any kind of percentage somewhere in your code, you can just ease it as you like, then go along with the rest of the application.

 Can be applied to any `float` using extension methods.
 ```C#